7ombie/jsii/docs/untitled.md

 ## The `of` Operator

-JSII has an `of` operator with the following grammar:
+JS2 has an `of` operator with the following grammar:

     <identifier> of <expression>

-This applies a simple (always inlined) *functional operator* (defined by JSII, and specified by the identifier) to the expression on the right (as in *f of x*).
+This applies a simple (always inlined) *functional operator* (defined by JS2, and specified by the identifier) to the expression on the right (as in *f of x*).
 This is used to sugar common operations on single expressions.
 For example: